Automorphisms of the little disks operad with torsion coefficients: Stable automorphism

 \begin{defi} Let $\icat{C}$ be a symmetric monoidal $\infty$-category.
 We define the $\infty$-category $\iop\icat{C}$ of operads in $\icat{C}$ to be the $\infty$-category of symmetric monoidal functors $\icat{N}\cat{OP}\to\icat{C}$ \end{defi}

-\begin{cons} We construct a symmetric monoidal functor $\cat{OP}\to\Psi\opp$ where $\Psi\opp$ is given its cartesian symmetric monoidal structure.
-Consider the collection of representable functors on the category of operads in sets: $\cat{Op}\cat{Set}(F(n),-)$.
-They have the structure of an operad in the category of functors, which by Yoneda's lemma gives the collection of objects $F(n)$ the structure of a cooperad (under the operation $\star$) in the category $\cat{OpSet}$.
-Dually, we deduce that the collection of objects $\{(n)\}_{n\in\mathbb{N}}$ form an operad in $\Psi\opp$.
+\begin{cons} We construct a symmetric monoidal functor $\cat{OP}\to\Psi\opp$ where $\Psi\opp$ is given its cartesian symmetric monoidal structure (see Section \ref{section : weak operads} for the definition of $\Psi$).
+Consider the collection of representable functors on the category of operads in sets: $\cat{Op}\cat{Set}(F(n),-)$ where $F(n)$ denotes the free operad on an operation of arity $n$.
+This collection has the structure of an operad in the category of functors, which by Yoneda's lemma gives the collection of objects $F(n)$ the structure of an operad in the category $\Psi\opp$.
 This operad is classified by a symmetric monoidal map $u:\cat{OP}\to\Psi\opp$. \end{cons}

 \begin{cons} We construct, for any $\infty$-category $\icat{C}$ with products, a functor

 where $\iop\icat{C}$ is the $\infty$-category of symmetric monoidal functors The functor $u^*$ is obtained via the following zig-zag